 A number of indicators were found to be the most important in ensuring our community remains satisfied.
 By addressing these indicators in particular, we hope to improve overall community satisfaction.

-The top five key drivers of community satisfaction in 2020 and 2018 were:
+The key drivers of satisfaction were: